stevenplatt/homelab/README.md

 # Homelab Research Testbed (under construction)
-This repository holds configurations and documentation for "homelab", a wireless research testbed.
+This repository holds configurations and documentation for deploying a datacenter-in-a-box for network research experiments.

 The lab environment is intended to run under a infrastructure-as-code model, with all configuration of both virtual machines and containers being handled by Ansible.